About Sheldon Springs

 Public schools in Sheldon Springs, Franklin County, Vermont are administered by the local school district.
 School performance data, enrollment information, and district boundaries are available through the Vermont Department of Education and the National Center for Education Statistics at nces.ed.gov.

 Crime data for Sheldon Springs, Franklin County, Vermont is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
+Residents can access crime statistics through the FBI Crime Data Explorer or by contacting the Sheldon Springs police department or the Franklin County Sheriff's Office.

 The Sheldon Springs Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Franklin County library system may offer additional resources.
 Contact the library for available databases and research assistance.

 Birth, death, and marriage records for Sheldon Springs, Vermont residents are available through both county and state offices.
 The Vermont Department of Health, Vital Records Office, located in Burlington, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Vermont.
 Orders can be placed online, by mail, or in person.
-Locally, the Franklin County Clerk's office issues marriage licenses and maintains marriage records for Franklin County.
+Locally, the Sheldon Springs City Clerk's Office issues marriage licenses and maintains marriage records for Franklin County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.